The weight reduction of mod $p$ Siegel modular forms for $GSp_4$: Weight reduction

 \subsection{A non-vanishing criterion for theta operators}

-In this section, we will study the image of theta operators and give a sufficient condition for which the image is not identically zero.
-A key is to observe the behavior when we restrict forms to superspecial locus $S_{(0,0)}$ in $S_{N,p}$.
+In this section, we will study the image of theta operators and give a sufficient condition when the image is not identically zero.
+A key point is to observe the behavior when we restrict forms to the superspecial locus $S_{(0,0)}$ in $S_{N,p}$.

 For any $\underline{k}=(k_1,k_2)$, let us recall the automorphic sheaf $\w_{\underline{k}}$ on $\overline{S}_{N,p}$.
 As Ghitza studied in \cite{ghitza1}, \cite{ghitza2}, we consider the space of superspecial forms: